-Absolutely not, there is no obligation whatsoever for a customer to pay a tip to the Movers either when moving home or for any other man and van service.
+Although a tip is always going to be very welcome, especially after a good service, there's no 'obligation' to tip to the Movers either when moving home or for any other man and van service.
 It is purely down to the discretion of the customer as to whether they would like to pay a tip or not and you should never feel pressured to do so.

 Are the removal men expecting a tip?

 No, they shouldn't be 'expecting' a tip, but ideally be motivated enough to ensure they provide the kind of 5 star service that is more likely to result in being paid a tip.
 But even then the Movers know there is no guarantee of any additional financial recognition for their efforts above what has already been agreed in the original quote, and shouldn't feel aggrieved if none is forthcoming.
 They'll be happy enough that the move went well and you're a satisfied customer.

 The decision on whether to pay a tip is a personal one.
 Some people are naturally more inclined to than others, but generally if you have been provided with a truly excellent service in all respects you may actually really want to recognise the Movers efforts with an added remuneration, so it's worth being prepared to do so if you feel that may be the case.

 Do I tip at the start of the job or the end?